 EARLY YEARS PRINCIPLES

-To ensure all pupils have the best start in their education, Cooks Spinney sets out Early Years Principles.
+To ensure all pupils have the best start in their education, Cooks Spinney has six Early Years Principles:

 1. Settling In